Skip to main content

 In traditional crystal healing, Peridot is associated with the heart, lungs, and digestive system.

-• Practitioners recommend it for supporting cardiovascular health, strengthening the lungs, and promoting efficient digestion and metabolism.
+• Practitioners use it for supporting cardiovascular health, strengthening the lungs, and promoting better digestion and metabolism.

-• Crystal healers also associate Peridot with detoxification, believing it helps the body eliminate stored toxins and supports the function of the liver and gallbladder.
+• Crystal healers also connect Peridot with detoxification, believing it helps the body clear stored toxins and supports liver and gallbladder function.

-• Some traditions use Peridot to support the health of the skin, eyes, and adrenal glands.
+• Some traditions use Peridot for the health of the skin, eyes, and adrenal glands.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.